 What is the meaning of Easter?

 It is said that the meaning of Easter is Jesus Christ's victory over death.
-The festival celebrates the resurrection of Jesus and is considered as a rebirth of Christianity.
+The festival celebrates the resurrection of Jesus and is considered a rebirth of Christianity.
 People believe that Jesus, the son of God, died for everyone's wrong-doings and then came back to life three days later to defeat death and evil.

 Let us tell you that the week leading up to Easter is known as The Holy Week or Passion Week and includes Palm Sunday, Maundy Thursday and Good Friday.

 Note: Palm Sunday is the day when Jesus entered Jerusalem and was celebrated.
-Maundy Thursday is the "Last Super" where Jesus met with his disciples to observe Passover and Good Friday when Jesus would be crucified on the cross.
+Maundy Thursday is the "Last Supper" where Jesus met with his disciples to observe Passover and Good Friday when Jesus would be crucified on the cross.

 Easter follows a period of fasting known as Lent, in which many churches set aside time for repentance and remembrance.
-Lent fasting begins on Ash Wednesday and ends on Good Friday which is the day of Jesus crucifixion.
-Pope Gregory 1 established the 40 day period using the 40- day pattern of Israel, Moses, Elijah and Jesus time in the wilderness.
+Lent fasting begins on Ash Wednesday and ends on Good Friday which is the day of Jesus' crucifixion.
+Pope Gregory 1 established the 40-day period using the 40-day pattern of Israel, Moses, Elijah and Jesus' time in the wilderness.

-The son of God Jesus, fulfilled prophecy and through his death, has given the gift of eternal life in heaven to those who believe in his death and resurrection.
+The son of God Jesus fulfilled prophecy and through his death, has given the gift of eternal life in heaven to those who believe in his death and resurrection.

-When did Easter festival start?
+When did the Easter festival start?

 The earliest Christians celebrated the resurrection on the fourteenth of Nisan (March-April) as the date of the Jewish Passover.
 The days of Jewish were reckoned from evening to evening.
-Therefore, the Jesus had celebrated his Last Supper in the evening of the Passover and was the day of crucified the day of the Passover.
+Therefore, Jesus celebrated his Last Supper in the evening of the Passover and was the day of crucified the day of the Passover.